-The Community Action Partnership’s Standards of Excellence are based on the Malcolm Baldrige National Quality Award and specifically adapted for the Community Action Network to define the very best practices for agencies.
+The Community Action Partnership’s Standards of Excellence are based on the Malcolm Baldrige National Quality Award and specifically adapted for the Community Action Network.
+They represent the very best practices for agencies as implemented by top-performing CAAs across our national network.

 The Standards for Excellence set out a list of critical benchmarks of excellence in seven categories: